(Updated on: 21.11.2021)

 TIP: Here is a nice article about advanced Jasmine and Jest assertions.

-Attach themselves to functions to provide us extra information about them.
-For example, how many times were they called, in which cases, by whom, what was passed to them in each call?
+Attached to functions to provide extra information about them.
+For example, how many times a function was called, in which cases, by whom, what arguments were passed to it in each call?

-Spies are used in integration tests to make sure that the side effects of a process are as expected.
+Spies are used in integration tests to make sure that the side effects of a process or flow are expected.
 For example, how many times was a calculation function like

 Replaces selected methods of existing modules with user-supplied functions in order to ensure expected behavior during the test.